Chana masala is a go-to comfort dish for me. It is simple to fix and gives me the comfort I crave on a chilly night or even a breezy day!

 Chana masala can also be called chole masala, referring to the kind of garam used in the dish.
 So if someday you see chole masala on a menu, then rest assured that it is your beloved chana masala.

-This dish is typically prepared by cooking chickpeas in an Indian curry paste, like this one on my site.
+This dish is typically prepared by cooking chickpeas in an Indian curry paste.
 This basic curry paste is the base of many Indian curries, from traditional Indian chicken curry to chickpea curries like this one.

 Indian curry paste is made with two kinds of aromatic blends: wet and dry.